reevald/tfdf-ft-pipeline/README.md

 )
 ```

-The data should be generated by ETL process from data warehouse.
-Once new data generated we can retrieve the latest data version from Google Cloud Storage.
-ExampleGen in TFX will auto ingest the latest version data.
-The data should be separated to avoid auto split by ExampleGen.
-Google Cloud Storage chosen because it suitable for save any data types at scale.
+The data should be generated by the ETL process from the data warehouse.
+Once new data is generated, we can retrieve the latest data version from Google Cloud Storage.
+ExampleGen in TFX will automatically ingest the latest version of the data.
+The data should be separated to prevent auto-splitting by ExampleGen.
+Google Cloud Storage is chosen because it is suitable for saving any data types at scale.

 <p align="center">
   <img src="assets/data-versioning.png" alt="data-versioning" />